wilfredinni/python-cheatsheet/docs/cheatsheet/file-directory-path.md

 - Calling `shutil.rmtree(path)` will remove the folder at path, and all files and folders it contains will also be deleted.

-## Safe Deletes with the send2trash Module
+## Safe Deletes with the send2trash

 You can install this module by running `pip install send2trash` from a Terminal window.